What is Die Casting? Processes, Materials, and Applications

 Die casting is a manufacturing process where molten metal is injected into a mold, or “die,” using high pressure.
 The die is made of hardened steel, allowing it to be used repeatedly, making die casting ideal for mass production.
 This method creates complex shapes with excellent surface finishes and tight tolerances, meaning the parts require little or no machining.

-Die Casting Process.
+Die Casting Parts

 Types of Die Casting.

-Die Casting Machine.
+1. Hot Chamber Die Casting

 Metal Materials Used in Die Casting.